ChrisGiggleman/CyberSec/WireShark/Filters.md

 ip.addr == 192.168.1.10

-Example: Investigate suspected compromised workstation
+Example: Investigate suspected compromised workstation'''

-## Filter by source only
+## **Filter by source only**
-ip.src == 192.168.1.10
+'''ip.src == 192.168.1.10
+Example: Look at what traffic a host is generating'''

 ## Filter by destination only
 '''wireshark